Life and Culture

 Canada is run by a legally elected government that believes in fair laws and systems that are aimed to protect its population.

-It’s criminal justice system is built on the principles that all individuals have the right to be judged impartially without any interference from third parties.
+Its criminal justice system is built on the principle that all individuals have the right to be judged impartially without any interference from third parties.

 Canada is also a country that does not believe in persecuting others for their religious beliefs or political ideologies.
 Additionally, the country is one of the least corrupt places in the world according to the Corruption Perceptions Index in 2018 that was reported by Transparency International.